Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Why?
 Because when JavaScript code is fired, it can drastically change the page content.
 On sites that are particularly JavaScript heavy, most or all of the content will be changed by JavaScript.
 Since Google crawl JavaScript now, you need to make sure that your website does not suffer from rendering issues if you expect it to show up on Google search.

-How to crawl JavaScript websites
+How to crawl a JavaScript website

-This guide contains a lot of theory and context which will aid your understand, but if you simply want to get on with crawling, you can follow this advice and be on your way:
+This guide contains a lot of theory and context which will aid your understanding, but if you simply want to get on with crawling, you can follow this advice and be on your way:

 Select Chrome Crawler